 The growth of new media (e.g. digital technology) has reshaped the media and entertainment landscapes, altering how consumers interact with and consume media.
 In turn, today’s businesses and organizations within the various media industries require more than just knowledge of digital and traditional media; they also require a strong understanding of how to leverage certain types of media in different situations to achieve key goals, whether it is optimizing a marketing campaign or streamlining public relations communications.
 Consequently, media management programs are built upon innovative curricula that bring together not only instruction in modern media practices, but also foundational studies in business, brand strategy, and entrepreneurship.
 Graduates are prepared to pursue managerial opportunities within the media space, across public relations, television and radio, digital marketing, multimedia journalism, and more.

 Typically, the master’s in media management is offered in Master of Science (M.S.) degree tracks.
 Coursework is technical in nature, covering subjects including economics, strategic marketing, customer segmentation, and business planning.
-Example M.S. in media management programs can be found at Arkansas State University, Fordham University, and the University of Miami.
-These graduate degrees are housed in different schools/departments depending on the university, including schools of business (e.g. Fordham), communication(s) (e.g. Miami), and media (e.g. Indiana University).
+These are often housed in different schools/departments depending on the university and may be offered by schools of business, communication(s), and media and journalism.

 Most media management graduate programs offer academic concentrations around a student’s professional area of interest.
 These concentrations provide additional instruction in areas ranging from integrated communications to media strategy.
 Common concentrations include the following: